sfragata/game-api/README.md

-### Potman projet
+### Postman projet

-You can download a postman project with all call
+You can download a postman project with all calls

 https://www.getpostman.com/collections/c85c78f7730f6ce86c60 or use file GameAPI.postman_collection.json